fenhl/ootrstats/README.md

 ## Workers

+A worker is a computer that rolls seeds.
 Each worker configuration is a JSON object with the following required entries:

 * `name`: A string which will be displayed on the progress display on the command line, as well as in error messages.
 * `kind`: One of the section headers listed below.